type-editor/.github/profile/README.md

+**Type** is a rich text editor and essentially a clone of ProseMirror.

-You can find an example of the editor here: [type-editor.io](https://type-editor.io/).
+You can find a demo of the editor here: [type-editor.io](https://type-editor.io/).